-Student support programs are also focused on increasing the number of disadvantaged low-income college students as well as college students with disabilities who can then successfully complete a program of study at the postsecondary level.
+Student support programs are also available.
+These may focus on increasing the number of disadvantaged low-income college students.
 A school with a robust support system is a good choice for students, especially working adults.

 #2 Does the faculty practice and bring real business experience into the classroom?

-Business degree programs are different from other college programs because they are steeped in a practical, hands-on approach.
-That is why your future professors should have more than just an academic background.
+Business degrees are different from other college programs.
+This is because they are steeped in a practical, hands-on approach.
+Thus, professors should have more than just an academic background.
 They should also have valuable experience in the business world.
 The program itself should be in a practical setting so you can learn close to where business is done in the real world.
 This will help you have access to your desired employers for internships during and after your studies.

 The more business experience professors have, the better will be the learning process for students.
 With their help, you can also build a network of contacts and benefit from their experience.
-One of the questions to ask a small business owner in an interview is what the right kinds of internships are to choose.
-As a business student, you can visit local businesses, grab coffee with a future employer or alumni, conduct informational interviews, and prepare for industry-specific skills like financial analysis or human resources management.
+One of the questions to ask a small business owner in an interview is what the right kinds of internships are to choose for various career paths.
+As a business student, you can visit local businesses or grab coffee with a future employer or alumni.
+You can also conduct informational interviews about a particular job and prepare for industry-specific skills like financial analysis or human resources management.
 You will increase your network and qualify for future job offers in your preferred industry.